bmxpiku/developer_knowledge/README.md

  20. RabbitMQ and pub/sub concept
  21. Docker/ docker-compose
  - layers in container
+ - multistage builds
  - CMD/Entrypoint
  - difference between image and container
+ - shared volumes (example for database storage)
- 22. continuous integration
+ 22. continuous integration, for building, quality checks, and deployments
   - chef
   - jenkins
   - bamboo
-  - CicleCI
+  - CircleCI
   - Drone
+  - github actions
   - other usefull tools like Round-robin
  23. How to check performance of the code.
  24. Quality checks/Linters?